dbmdz/solr-ocrhighlighting/docs/formats.md

 In the **Solr configuration**, set the `ocrFormat` attribute on the `<searchComponent />` to `de.digitalcollections.solrocr.formats.hocr.HocrFormat`.

-In the **Schema**, make sure that `solr.HTMLStripCharFilterFactory` is the first filter in your indexing analyzer chain for OCR fields.
+In the **Schema**, make sure that `de.digitalcollections.solrocr.formats.hocr.HocrCharFilterFactory` is the first filter in your indexing analyzer chain for OCR fields.

 **Block type mapping:**